The 5 Best Drones of 2023

 By Kevin Graham

 Drones (sometimes also known as quadcopters) are arguably the most influential and fastest-evolving category of filmmaking equipment to hit the market in the last decade.
 With photo and video applications from real estate to high-end film production, drones have made their way into the kits of the majority of creators, giving them an aerial 4k camera for their productions.

-For those looking to buy a new drone, there are lots of options out there.
+Whether you’re a seasoned pro or a beginner, there are lots of options out there.
 We’ve put together this list of our 5 favorites to help you find the perfect drone for your needs.

 - 4/3 CMOS Hasselblad Camera